 - Garnish: lime wheel

-Add all the ingredients into a highball glass with ice and stir.
+Add the vodka, cranberry juice and grapefruit juice into a highball glass with ice and stir.

 Garnish with a lime wheel.